checkedc/checkedc-clang/README.md

 - The [Implementation Notes](docs/checkedc/Implementation-Notes.md) describe the implementation of Checked C in LLVM\clang.

-After you have built the compiler, simply add the `-fcheckedc-extension` flag to your command-line to enable the Checked C extension.

 ## Compiler development status

 We are implementing a subset of the Checked C extension that can be used to add bounds